btholt/complete-intro-to-sql/lessons/04-joins-and-constraints/F-project.md

 [Here's a big SQL query which a bunch of recipes.][recipe]
 This will tear down all your tables and recreate them!
 This is helpful if you need to restart but be aware if you've added things this will delete them.

+Again, you will only be editing recipes/api.js.
+You _can_ edit other things if you want to but it shouldn't be necessary.

 Alright, good luck!
 Tweet me your results!

 [recipe]: /recipes.sql